digital-skills-for-researchers/slideshows/_modules/version-control/creating-a-github-account/index.md

         ## Complete Your Profile

-        Go to your profile page to update your details.

-    - content: |

-        Click on "Edit Profile"
+        Click on "Edit Profile" to update your details.

     - content: |